 12 Signs You Are Walking On Eggshells In Your Relationship

-1. You’re always afraid of upsetting your partner
+1. You’re always on high alert about upsetting your partner’s mood

-“My wife is a strong-minded, opinionated person and it was one of the main reasons I fell in love with her,” says Brian.
-“But once we got married and were sharing living space, I was constantly walking on eggshells at home.
-She went from being strong-minded to severely critical, was constantly screaming at how I did everything wrong and never measured up to her standards.
-Anything I did or said was wrong, or not enough.
-Or then she would simply resort to stonewalling me.
-It came to a point where I barely spoke anymore, because I was terrified of setting her off.”
+“My wife is a strong-minded, opinionated person, and it was one of the main reasons I fell in love with her,” says Brian, a blogger from Kentucky.
+“But once we got married and were sharing a living space, I was constantly walking on eggshells at home.
+She went from being strong-minded to severely critical, was always screaming at how I did everything wrong, and never measured up to her standards.
+Anything I did or said was wrong, or not enough.”

-“In a walking-on-eggshells relationship, one little upset can lead to a major downward spiral,” says Kavita.
+- “In a walking-on-eggshells relationship, one little setback can lead to a major downward spiral,” says Kavita.
 “You start cringing around your partner because any small thing you do or say can lead to severe repercussions – anger, tears, reproaches – for days or even months.”

 2. You second-guess yourself

-If you’re living with a husband you walk on eggshells around, or a wife for that matter, you’ll find yourself unable to make strong decisions or have any faith in your own ability to be competent or successful at what you want to do.
+- You’ll find yourself unable to make strong decisions.
+You’ll lose faith in your own ability to be competent or be successful at what you do

-Constant criticism and living in fear eat away at our self-esteem, which means that every time we think of doing anything, we second-guess ourselves.
-It could be something as small as picking out a restaurant for dinner, or a major life decision like changing jobs.
-You’ll go one way, and then the other, because your mind has gotten used to being told it’s no good.
+- Constant criticism and living in fear eat away at your self-esteem, which means that every time you think of doing anything, you second-guess yourself.
+It could be something as small as picking out a restaurant for dinner or a major life decision like changing jobs.
+You’ll go one way, and then the other, because your mind has gotten used to being told it’s no good

 3. Your relationship has trust issues

-“A walking-on-eggshells relationship can easily cross over into abuse,” warns Kavita.
+- “At any given moment, a walking-on-eggshells relationship can cross over into abuse,” warns Kavita.
 “You will not feel seen, you will not feel heard.
 Partners who force you to walk on eggshells are often highly manipulative, and their abusive behavior, no matter how subtle, will give you low self-esteem and demean your self-worth.
-In other words, they betray your trust both in them and in yourself.”
+In other words, they betray your trust both in them and in yourself”

 Related Reading: 8 Signs You Have A Controlling And Manipulative Husband

-Treading on eggshells in a relationship becomes like being in an emotional bind where you’re never free to speak your mind or even think your own thoughts because you don’t want to upset your partner, or you’re just tired of them making a scene out of nothing.
+- Treading on eggshells in a relationship is like being in an emotional bind where you’re never free to speak your mind or even think your own thoughts because you’re tired of them making a scene out of nothing

-5. You never know what could set your partner off
+5. There’s no stability, as you never know what could set your partner off

-This could manifest in physical symptoms such as finding that you’re walking around with your shoulders hunched, your neck in a spasm and your hands balled into fists.
-You could feel hitches in your breathing, your stomach always in knots and trouble falling asleep.
+- This could manifest in physical symptoms such as finding that you’re walking around with your shoulders hunched, your neck in a spasm, and your hands balled into fists.
+You could feel hitches in your breathing, your stomach always in knots, and you had trouble falling asleep

 7. You’ve lost your core identity